mozilla/legal-docs/firefox_cloud_services_PrivacyNotice/en-US.md

 You send us different types of data depending on what features of the Services you use.
 Learn More.

-* **Firefox Account**: When you sign up for an account, we receive your email address and password.
+* **Firefox Account**: When you sign up for an account, we receive your email address and a hash of your password.
+In addition, you may optionally add a profile image.
+If you choose Gravatar, we'll share your email address with Gravatar to obtain your profile image.
 * **Sync**: If you use Sync, we receive a variety of information to synchronize your tabs, awesome bar, passwords, bookmarks, browser preferences and other data across devices.
 * **Find My Device**: If you enable Find My Device, we receive the approximate location of your device only when you sign into your Firefox Account and specifically request us to locate a connected device.
 While signed in, you can see your device’s last known locations on a map.
 We regularly delete these locations and will not collect further locations until you request us to.